topcoder-platform/community-app/docs/security-configuration.md

 credential immediately if it has ever been committed, exposed in a build log, or embedded in an image layer.

+### Contentful

+Published content in the default space uses `CONTENTFUL_SPACE_ID` and `CONTENTFUL_CDN_API_KEY`.
+Preview requests additionally require `CONTENTFUL_PREVIEW_API_KEY`.
+Configure the corresponding space-prefixed variables (for example, `CONTENTFUL_EDU_SPACE_ID` and `CONTENTFUL_EDU_CDN_API_KEY`) only for the additional spaces enabled in that deployment.

+Contentful clients are created lazily for the requested space, environment, and delivery mode.
+A missing optional-space or preview credential therefore does not disable unrelated routes.
+A request that actually needs an unconfigured Contentful service reports the exact missing runtime variable;
+the deployment must supply that credential for the CMS content to render.

 ## Browser-visible integration keys

 `AUTH0_CLIENT_ID`, `FILESTACK_API_KEY`, `SEGMENT_IO_API_KEY`, and